Risper Alaro: Work experience

-Alaro started her career in 2002, as a financial accountant at Centum Investments at their offices in Nairobi, Kenya.
-Over time, she rose through the ranks, gaining in both experience and professional responsibilities.
-The was promoted to Finance Manager in 2007 and to Operations and Finance Director in 2013.
+Alaro started her career in 2002, as a financial accountant at Centum Investments at their offices in Nairobi.
+She was promoted to finance manager in 2007 and to operations and finance director in 2013.

 In 2014, Alaro was part of the team that established Centum Business Solutions Limited, serving as the managing director of that subsidiary for four years.
 In 2018, she took sabbatical leave from her employer.

-As the Group CFO, she will replace Wambua Kimeu, who is scheduled to leave that position at the end of May 2022.
+As the Group CFO, she was to replace Wambua Kimeu, who was scheduled to leave that position at the end of May 2022.

 Other considerations

 Alaro is a certified executive coach.
-As of March 2022, she serves as a non-executive director on the boards of (a) Nairobi Securities Exchange (b) Kenya Climate Ventures and (c) Bank of Kigali.
+As of March 2022, she serves as a non-executive director on the boards of Nairobi Securities Exchange, Kenya Climate Ventures, and Bank of Kigali.
 She is a Desmond Tutu Fellow, Class of 2014.